-A popular lil’ outdoor adventure for Adelaide locals, Mount Lofty offers panoramic views of the entire city of Adelaide, and costs you $0 to experience.
-At 710 metres above sea level, there’s a few ways you can get to the top – drive it if you’re short on time (or extra lazy), take the 1-3 hour hike if you fancy yourself a trekker or bike ride if you're up to it!
+A popular little outdoor adventure for Adelaide locals, Mount Lofty offers panoramic views of the entire city of Adelaide, and costs you $0 to experience.
+At 710 metres above sea level, there’s a few ways you can get to the top – drive it if you’re short on time, take the 1-3 hour hike if you fancy yourself a trekker or bike ride if you're up to it!
 You can pack a picnic and spend the day taking it all in - spotting kangaroos, emus and other wildlife.
-When you’re done with the #views, you can wander over to Waterfall Gully or Mount Lofty Botanic Garden and experience the majesty of this unique region of Adelaide.
-A great place to take a hot date, some friends, the family or just go it alone and ponder the meaning of life, Mount Lofty is an excellent way to spend a day without spending a cent.
+When you’re done with the views, you can wander over to Waterfall Gully or Mount Lofty Botanic Garden and experience the majesty of this unique region of Adelaide.
+A great place to take a date, some friends, the family or just go alone and ponder the meaning of life.
+Mount Lofty is an excellent way to spend a day without spending a cent.

 If you love Japanese culture (and who doesn’t?), the Himeji Gardens are the place for you.
 A slice of peace and tranquillity right in the heart of the CBD, the Gardens were a gift from Adelaide’s sister city in Japan, Himeji, in the early 1980s.
 Find your inner peace wandering through perfectly manicured shrubs and trees, still ponds and gorgeous lily pads.
 With shady and sunny areas, the Garden is the perfect place for a peaceful picnic all year round.
 Spot goldfish, ducks and turtles in the Garden’s stunning water feature, accompanied by a hidden waterfall under the trees.
 See an authentic Japanese zen garden, teahouse and enjoy intricate Japanese architecture.
 Entry to the garden is free - a great opportunity to get a prime backdrop for your Adelaide Insta post without spending a cent.